tk-notes/lucas-meier-blog/content/posts/2022/05/state-separable-proofs-for-the-curious-cryptographer/index.md

 $$

 Now, $f$ is usually some very simple function like $f(x, y) = 2 \cdot x + y$, or something like that.
-It should be the case that if the arguments to $f$ are negligeable, then so will its output be.
+It should be the case that if the arguments to $f$ are negligible, then so will its output be.

-This equation has the nice property that if the right side is negligeable, then so is the left side.
+This equation has the nice property that if the right side is negligible, then so is the left side.
 In other words, if all the games on the right are secure, then so is the game on the left.
 Conversely, if the game on the left is broken, then one of the games on the right is too.